Who can visit UQ Health Care?

 UQ Health Care is a not-for-profit medical centre and consultations will be bulk-billed through Medicare for children under 16, people over 65 and concession card holders.
 Our reception staff can provide you with a full list of fees on request.
 Payment is required on day of service for private patients.
 EFTPOS facilities are available.

-Existing Patient’s of the clinic who request a script to be prepared by their usual GP without a GP visit with their usual GP will be asked to pay a fee of $10 for this service.
+Existing patient’s of the clinic who request a script to be prepared by their usual GP without a GP visit with their usual GP will be asked to pay a fee of $10 for this service.
 Patient’s need to be aware that there will be times when they will need to come in for a consultation prior to a script being issued.
-Script’s being issued without a visit will be issued at a minimum in 3 business days and need to be picked up from the clinic within 24hours of issue.
+Script’s being issued without a visit will be issued at a minimum in three business days and need to be picked up from the clinic within 24hours of issue.

 Do I need to make an appointment at UQ Health Care?